-Many entrepreneurs in the Middle East now, in these early days, are improvisers or problem solvers doing things that are specific to their regions.
-But I believe at some point soon, we’re going to be surprised by how global they become.
+Many entrepreneurs in the Middle East now, in these early days of technological innovation, are improvisers or problem solvers doing things that are specific to their region.
+But I believe that at some point soon, we’re going to be surprised by how global they become.

-I’d pay attention to May Habib’s Qordoba, which is a translation platform that allows people to work from home on a part-time basis.
+I’d pay attention to May Habib’s Qordoba, a translation platform that allows people to work from home on a part-time basis.
 It has a huge growth opportunity because only about 1 percent of content online is currently in Arabic.
-As an investor, I think Souq.com is going to be a juggernaut, if it isn’t already.
-The founder and CEO, Ronaldo Mouchawar, is an amazing salesperson, is a great culture builder, and has executed beautifully.
-It’s effectively the Amazon of the region.
-And I’ve already seen some interesting ideas in mobile payments; I’d expect to see increasingly frictionless transactions through devices.
+As an investor, I think Souq.com (effectively the Amazon of the region) is going to be a juggernaut.
+The founder and CEO, Ronaldo Mouchawar, is an amazing salesperson and a great culture builder, and he has executed well.
+And I’ve also seen some interesting ideas in mobile payments; I’d expect to see increasingly frictionless transactions through devices.

 S+B: How important are “big data” and social media for growth?

 SCHROEDER: I think the ability to understand in aggregate and at highly specific levels what people are doing, thinking, and caring about is a massive challenge that is now more digestible through data.
 And the more responsive any institution is to what people are really doing, as opposed to what we think they’re doing, increases their opportunity to engage the bottom-up phenomenon.
 As Alyse Nelson, the CEO of Vital Voices (a global women’s support and empowerment organization), says in my book, social networks, particularly via mobile devices, are dramatically shifting power dynamics.
 Real influence can come as much from a Twitter account as from the corner office.

 Influence can come as much from a Twitter account as from the corner office.